Six-dimensional sphere packing and linear programming: The method of Cohn--Triantafillou

 The dependence on $k$ in (\ref{eqn:satisfied}) was a challenge making our six-dimensional example more difficult in some ways than the higher-dimensional ones from \cite{CT}.
 When $k$ is large, an Eisenstein part of order $n^{k-1}$ will very quickly dominate a cuspidal part of order $n^{(k-1)/2}$ (although of course there could be difficulties for any given $k$ if the ratio $C/\varepsilon$ is too large).
 When $k$ is only 3, we encountered several examples where $n$ must be quite large before the asymptotics make themselves felt.
-For instance, with $T=7$ and $N=48$ in Proposition~\ref{prop:bound}, forcing the inequalities for $n \leq 2000$ might have seemed more than sufficient, but it leads to an infeasible candidate with $b_{2890} < 0$.
+For instance, with $T=7$ and $N=48$ in Proposition~\ref{prop:bound}, forcing the inequalities for $n \leq 2000$ might have seemed more than sufficient, but it failed to make $a_n,b_n \geq 0$ for larger $n$.
+Choosing $x_j'$ according to that smaller linear program, instead of the solution $x_j$ used here, leads to an infeasible candidate where some of the corresponding coefficients $a_n',b_n'$ are negative.
+Indeed, in that case, $b_{2890}' < 0$.
 For various pairs $(N,T)$, some of our candidates seemed valid for tens of thousands of coefficients, only to fail at large values of $n$ with a special factorization for which the Eisenstein contribution was negative.
 The role of the factors is partly explained by Proposition~\ref{prop:ratio-4-3}.